z0on/tjarno2023/README.md

 ###
 This dataset is from the seascape genomics project led by Kristina Black, who put together many of the analyses I am going to show you.
 It contains 250 samples of the stony coral *Agaricia agaricites* collected from 63 sites in Florida.
 ![Keys seascape](FL_seascape_agaricia.png)
 The samples were sequenced with 2b-RAD, genotyped [de-novo](https://github.com/z0on/2bRAD_denovo) and genetic distances between samples were computed in [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD) as identity-by-state (IBS) based on single-read resampling.
-The AD@MIXTURE proportions were computed by [ngsAdmix](http://www.popgen.dk/software/index.php/NgsAdmix).
+The ADMIXTURE clusters were delineated using [ngsAdmix](http://www.popgen.dk/software/index.php/NgsAdmix).

->We recommend PCAngsd for ADMIXTURE analysis these days.
->The method also computes SNP covariance matrix that
->can be converted into correlations and used instead of the IBS matrix.
->We prefer IBS since it is the most assumption-free approach to computing genetic distances,
->robust to variation in coverage across samples.
+>We recommend *PCAngsd* for ADMIXTURE analysis these days.
+That method also computes SNP covariance matrix that can be converted into correlations and used instead of the IBS matrix.
+We prefer IBS since it is the most assumption-free approach to computing genetic distances, robust to variation in coverage across samples.

 There are also environmental data for these same sites, as well as for the whole region.
 Some of these data come from satellite measurements (temperature, salinity, turbidity, chlorophyll), other data - from [SERC Water Quality Monitoring Network](http://serc.fiu.edu/wqmnetwork/).
 ###